Logo

 Side Effects

-Valium can help with a number of problems, but it can also cause side effects that you need to know about right away in order to get help.
+Valium can help with a number of problems, but it can also cause side effects that you need to know about right away to get help.

 Effects that happen often: